 The Reserve Bank holds domestic and foreign currency-denominated financial instruments to support its operations in financial markets in pursuit of its policy objectives.
 These instruments account for the majority of the Bank's assets and expose its balance sheet to a number of financial risks.
-The primary responsibility for managing these risks rests with the Financial Markets Group.
+The primary responsibility for managing these risks rests with Financial Markets Group.
 Risk and Compliance Department monitors these risks and assesses compliance with the approved risk framework.
 Within this framework, compliance with financial management guidelines and developments in portfolio risks are reported to the Risk Management Committee.

-RBA Portfolio Composition
+Composition of RBA Settled Portfolio